calmjs/nunja.stock/examples/README.rst

-Lastly, generate the necessary artifact required for the client-side rendering to function, as ``calmjs.rjs`` by default does not support the hot-reloading of client-side code for infrastructure libraries, (which ``nunja`` does support as that is for flexible client-side libraries).
+Lastly, generate the necessary artifact required for the client-side rendering to function, as ``calmjs.rjs`` by default does not support the hot-reloading of client-side code for infrastructure libraries, which the ``nunja`` templating system is structured to support that for flexible and ease of development of client-side libraries.
+However, in order to enable the hot-reloading it requires that the artifact be built to only include the infrastructure level code, which can be done like
-Build this artifact in a way that only include the infrastructure library so that the templates and scripts in development packages can be manipulated to see that the hot-reloading works while developing client- side libraries.
+so:

 .. code:: sh

-    (env) $ calmjs rjs nunja --source-registry=calmjs.module
+    (env) $ calmjs rjs nunja.stock --source-registry=calmjs.module

 There may be warnings from the ``slimit`` module due the package having pregenerated modules that may not match its dependencies that are installed (they can be removed so they can be correctly regenerated).

+If the command was executed much like the simple introductory method, i.e. omitting the ``--source-registry`` flag, all the templates will be sourced from the artifact file and thus not as useful.

 Now that the ``nunja.js`` is written, try serving that via: